spaghetti-/spaghetti-.github.io/source/_posts/rustcon-beijing.md

 I wasn't too impressed with the talk about _how to learn rust efficiently_ because it was more about learning than it was about learning Rust.
-I suppose just a mistmatch on expectations and style of learning.
+I suppose just a mismatch on expectations and style of learning.

 ## Workshops